 Here are the details of what this book covers and what to expect to learn after reading it:

-- Chapter 4, Protecting Hyper-V VMs, covers the protection and recovery of Hyper-V VMs at the private cloud scale using SCDPM.
-Different protection configurations that apply to Hyper-V VMs, and the different restore options that you can exercise, are covered in details.
+4) Chapter 4, Protecting Hyper-V VMs, covers the protection and recovery of Hyper-V VMs at the private cloud scale using SCDPM.
+Different protection configurations that apply to Hyper-V VMs, and the different restore options that you can exercise, are covered in detail.

-- Chapter 10, Recovering Data from Backup, describes how SCDPM orchestrates the recovery of different Microsoft workloads.
-You will learn how to recover file server, SQL databases using self-service recovery, and Windows bare metal recovery.
+10) Chapter 10, Recovering Data from Backup, describes how SCDPM orchestrates the recovery of different Microsoft workloads.
+You will learn how to recover file servers, SQL databases using self-service recovery, and Windows bare metal recovery.
 In the end, you will learn about recovering from Azure Backup cloud recovery points as well as recover data from different DPM servers.

 Books don’t write, edit, and publish themselves.
 I would like to say a big thank you to my family and friends for their support and patience while I was busier than usual the last year and a half, and for always supporting the crazy things I want to do.
 They are the reason that I can fulfill my dream and follow my passion.